-We show that more lenient punishment which encourages default may be Pareto improving because it allows for better risk spreading.
+We show that more lenient punishment which encourages default may be Pareto improving because it increases the dimension of the asset span without increasing the number of assets traded.

 We define an equilibrium refinement that requires expected delivery rates for untraded assets to be reasonably optimistic.
 Default, in conjunction with this refinement, opens the door to a theory of endogenous assets.
-The market can choose default penalties and quantity constraints on sellers.
+The market chooses the promises, default penalties, and quantity constraints of actively traded assets.